jayniz/lacerda/README.md

 /home/dev/lacerda$
 ```

-## Tests and development
-  - run `bundle` once
-  - run `guard` in a spare terminal which will run the tests,
-    install gems, and so forth
-  - run `rspec spec` to run all the tests
-  - check out  `open coverage/index.html` or `open coverage/rcov/index.html`
-  - run `bundle console` to play around with a console

 ## Structure

-By converting all files in a directory this gem will build up the following relationships:
+By loading all files in a directory this gem will build up the following
+relationships:

 - Infrastructure
   - Service